 Treason is a very serious but rarely charged federal crime that can result in the death penalty upon conviction.
-If you have been charged with treason, you probably already have legal counsel.
+If you've been charged with treason, you probably already have legal counsel.
 But if you have questions about any other federal crimes, you can get started today by contacting an experienced, local defense attorney.